addcninblue/blackjack/README.md

 ##Overview

 This was a project for computer science AP.
 We designed it with maintainability in mind, and code is well documented.
-This program runs the classical card game blackjack inside a JFrame.
+This program runs the classical card serverGame blackjack inside a JFrame.
 The database for saves is implemented in SQL.

 ##To run